Can Asthma Be Cured Permanently?

 The short answer?
 Unfortunately, no.

 Asthma is incurable, meaning it’s a lifelong condition.
 It’s not all bad news, though.
 Most people with asthma can successfully control their symptoms and live a full life.
-Let’s consider how you might manage your asthma and avoid attacks.
+Let’s consider how you can manage your asthma and avoid attacks.

 How to Manage Your Asthma

-Asthma management typically involves:
+Asthma management involves:

 - Identifying asthma triggers